BlueBrain/hpc-coding-conventions/cpp/documentation/README.md

 ### breathe

-Doxygen is known to generated LaTex or HTML, but it can also generate an XML document containing the same level of information.
+Doxygen is known to generated LaTeX or HTML, but it can also generate an XML document containing the same level of information.
 Breathe is a Sphinx extension to generate reStructuredText files from such XML file.

 ### exhale

-Exhale is a Sphinx extension that does not really emits reStructuredText but allow instead to configure and run Doxygen to generate the XML file used by Breathe.
+Exhale is a Sphinx extension that does not really emit reStructuredText but allow instead to configure and run Doxygen to generate the XML file used by Breathe.

 ### autodoc

-Autodoc is a Sphinx extension that imports your Python modules, and emits reStructuredText from the docstrings of the symbols.
+Autodoc is a Sphinx extension that imports Python modules, and emits reStructuredText from the docstrings of the symbols.

 ### napoleon